vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 Let’s say I’m interested in combination [2, 2, 2] so looking at table above we can tell it’s index is 7 (starting from 1).
 That was easy, because we can just use brute force and iterate over all possible combinations in this list until currently iterated combination matches with the one we are interested in.
 But what if we have n =10, r=10 combinations set?
-In this case it becomes much more expensive to use brute force comparison.

-Now, according to combinations with repetition formula:
+According to combinations with repetition formula:

 ![combinations with repetition formula]({{ site.url }}{{ site.baseurl }}/images/pascal_triangle/combinations_with_repetition_formula.jpg)